 The Isabella Pearl mine is a high-grade gold and silver producing open-pit heap leach mine located within the Walker Lane Mineral Belt in Nevada, USA.
 The mine is wholly owned and operated by Fortitude Gold Corp. ("Fortitude").
 Fortitude first produced gold from the mine on April 2019, just over 10 months from initial ground-breaking on the project.

 The project consists of four deposits: Isabella, Pearl, Civic Cat North, and Scarlet South all being accessed from a single openpit operation, with the Isabella and Pearl deposits being the most significant contributors for the total resource estimate.
 In March 2022, Fortitude announced that Isabella Pearl mine production was exceeding expectations due to higher than expected grade averaging 3.76 grams per tonne gold.
 Fortitude also outlined an increase in grade of the remaining mineral reserves at Isabella Pearl, which extended the life of mine to 2026 at a target rate of 40,000 gold ounces per year.

-Additionally, Fortitude Gold has stated further drilling planned for 2022 in the Crimson, Scarlet South, and Silica Knob zones, which will be used to update mineral reserve estimates and update the mine plan to incorporate any new mineral reserves.
+Fortitude has stated that the next steps for exploration at the Isabella Pearl mine will be testing targets along the mineralized trend and structural corridor such as Crimson, Scarlet South, and Silica Knob zones.
+Results will be used to update mineral resource estimates and associated mine plan to incorporate any new mineral reserves.